viet34tqc/notebook/websockets.md

 ## Websockets handshake

 - Client send a HTTP GET request with `Upgrade` header to upgrade from HTTP 1.1 to websockets
-- Server responses with 101 status to let the client know that server is switching protocol
+- Server responses with `101 switching protocol` status to let the client know that server is switching protocol

 ## Websockets code flow